larry-pan/FlashPS/README.md

 ### End-to-end Performance of SD2
 As FISEdit requires a customized environment to execute, we have preconfigured the environment to evaluate the performance of SD2 directly on the machine (not using a Docker container).
+We configured the FISEdit environment following this link: https://github.com/Hankpipi/diffusers-hetu.
+The `hetu.exp` mentioned later in the script is the inference engine used by FISEdit.
 Please log out and re-log in to the machine for the following evaluation.

 ```bash